Investor's Guide

 Key Companies

 Investor note: PsiQuantum is the biggest single bet in quantum computing — $2.1B raised on the thesis that semiconductor fabs (GlobalFoundries) can manufacture photonic quantum computers at scale.
-High risk, potentially category-defining if the bet lands.
+Their silence on qubit metrics is either disciplined stealth or a signal that no results exist yet.
+High risk, potentially category-defining if the fab bet lands.

 Silicon Spin Qubits